madvadi/madvadi.github.io/README.md

 *Figure 12: Convergence history of pressure residuals for the SA model on the medium mesh.*

-In figures 11 and 12, it is seen that the residuals have dropped and averaged out at 1e-11 for Ux, 1e-09 for Uy, and 1e-07 for pressure, hence this meets the critica for convergence for the medium mesh.
+In Figures 11 and 12, it is seen that the residuals have dropped and averaged out at 1e-11 for Ux, 1e-09 for Uy, and 1e-07 for pressure, hence this meets the critica for convergence for the medium mesh.

 ![SA Fine Velocity Residuals](plots/SA/fine/ResidualsOfVelocity.png)